daisykim/daisykim.github.io/index.md

 # Overview
 Welcome to the _COC_ wiki.
 Here we have gathered documents for _COC_ creators and partners.
-We also offer a wide selection of YouTube video tutorials.
+We also offer a wide selection of video tutorials.

 > **About _COC_** :
 >